abhijeetsingh1704/AcetoScan/README.md

 # AcetoScan

-- Version: 0.1.0 (20200206)
+- Version: 1.0 (20200311)
-- Last modified: Tor Feb 06, 2020 20:14
+- Last modified: Wed, Mar 11, 2020 19:00
 - Sign: Abhijeet Singh (abhijeetsingh.aau@gmail.com)

 ## Description

-Acetoscan is a program for the analysis of Illumina MiSeq sequencing data for the FTHFS (Formyl--tetrahydrofolate synthetase) gene/amplicons
+AcetoScan is a software pipeline for the analysis of Illumina MiSeq sequencing data for the FTHFS (Formyl--tetrahydrofolate synthetase) gene/amplicons

+AcetoScan can also process fasta sequences to filter out non-target sequences, assigning taxonomy to the FTHFS fasta sequences and generate phylogenetic tree (see AcetoScan commands)

 ## Dependencies

-`acetoscan` uses some software dependencies
+`AcetoScan` pipeline uses some software dependencies
 ```
 	- Cutadapt 	(>1.18-1)
 	- VSEARCH 	(>2.13.1)